usgs/shakemap/docs/_sources/manual4_0/sg_contributing.rst.txt

 **Misc**

-- Please follow the 80 character line limit when possible
+- Black will enforce an 88 character line limit when possible
-- 4 *space* indentation for code blocks (not tabs)--most Python aware editors should support this out of the box
+- 4 *space* indentation for code blocks (not tabs)--most Python aware editors should support this out of the box, Black will enforce
-- Whitespace and indentation should follow PEP 8 style guide
+- Whitespace and indentation should follow PEP 8 style guide, Black will enforce
 - Single letter class and function names are discouraged; single-letter variable names should be restricted to things like indices in loops and arrays and should never be "l",